kzar/davemail/README.md

 - Figure out how to delete mails from Gmail properly and fix the folder to tag mapping there.
 - Perhaps replace some of davemail.py with [imapfilter][11]?
+- Somehow have notmuch make use of my contacts from Gmail / Fastmail locally, instead of rely on the email database.

 [1]: https://fastmail.com
 [2]: http://isync.sourceforge.net/mbsync.html